-What insurance do owner builders need?Are you planning to build a new home, renovate or extend your present property by yourself?
-If the answer is yes, then you are classified as an owner builder.
+If you are planning to build a new home, renovate or extend your present property by yourself then you are classified as an owner builder.
 The construction must be in accordance with all applicable national and state / territory specific laws and you will need the appropriate insurance to make sure you and anyone else on your worksite are covered in the event of an accident or injury.

 An owner builder is someone who intends to build a new house or renovate or extend an existing property on their own land without a registered builder.
 Basically the owner builder acts as the registered builder and thus has the responsibility of supervising the subcontractors.
 In order to become an approved owner builder you must apply for the required owner builder permit from your respective state.